Visiting a patient

 If you are being admitted, please bring any medications you are currently taking.
 After your nurse reviews your medications, please make arrangements to have them sent home.
 The hospital will supply your medications while you are an inpatient.
 Any prescriptions that are needed when you are discharged can be filled at our on-site pharmacy.

 St. Michael's Hospital is a smoke-free facility.
-Smoking is prohibited everywhere in the hospital and within nine metres of any entrance or exit.
+Smoking is prohibited in all areas of the hospital, both inside and outside.
 Failure to comply with the law could result in fines of up to $5,000 for the individual involved and $5,000 for the hospital for failing to enforce it.
 The no smoking bylaw is strictly enforced and fines will be levied.

 We believe that everyone in the hospital has the right to decide whether or not to participate in photography and recording, including our staff.
 We will ask patients for consent if we are taking a photograph.
 If a patient or family member is taking a photograph, our staff also have the right to say yes or no. Please honour their wishes the way the hospital honours yours.